 5. Make it relevant

-So, how can you apply this to your eLearning content?
+So, how can you apply this to your training programs?
 Make the course content relevant to your learners’ job function or role by including examples or scenarios that they experience every day.
 If you want learners to know new information or gain advanced skills, try to relate the training to information your learners already know.
 If the training solves pain points learners have, make sure they know that completing this training will help them.

-Now that you have 5 great tips for challenging the forgetting curve, you’ll need a great LMS to apply them.
-Your LMS should allow you to carry out creative repetition through various mediums in addition to supporting blended learning, spaced learning, mLearning, and gamification.
+Now that you have 5 implementable tips for challenging the forgetting curve, you’ll need a great LMS to apply them.
+Your LMS should enable you to carry out creative repetition through various mediums, in addition to supporting blended learning, spaced learning, mLearning, and gamification.